10varun17/varun.github.io/_pages/about.md

   - /about.html
 ---

 I'm a junior at the University of Richmond, majoring in Computer Science.
-I'm currently studying abroad at the University of Edinburgh's School of Informatics for the academic year 2025-2026.
-My interests lie in robotics, control theory, and AI/ML.
+I'm currently studying abroad in the School of Informatics, University of Edinburgh for the academic year 2025-2026.

 ## Research Interests